The 8 teams to have won 30 or more PL games in a calendar year

 Guardiola’s super side won the league with ease as well as the Carabao Cup, but lost the Champions League final to Chelsea, denying them their first European Cup.

-City are a team of superstars and it is tough to single out a player for praise, but one that stands out amongst the rest in the late stages of 2021 is Bernardo Silva.
+City are a team of superstars and it is tough to single out a player for praise, but one that stood out amongst the rest in the late stages of 2021 is Bernardo Silva.

 “In my opinion, Bernardo [Silva] is one of the best players in the world right now,” teammate Gabriel Jesus claimed.
 “His quality as a football player is incredible, and he has another thing: he always works so hard.”